Master of Education (M.Ed.) Degree in Educational Leadership

 Advisors and Plan of Work

-Upon notification of the assignment of an advisor, the applicant should call for an appointment to complete a plan of work.
+Upon notification of the assignment of an advisor, the applicant should contact the advisor by email to complete a plan of work.
 The plan of work is the student's "contract" with the University specifying both the number and title of courses to be taken in the program.
-For the Master's program in Educational Administration the requirements shown on the reverse side of this sheet are applicable.

 - Dr. Carla Harting (Special Education Admin), Program Coordinator (313) 577-1675, Office 379